erigones/api_haproxy/README.md

 Todo
 ------

-- Rework and use comments with a Python sphinx module to make a documentation
+- Create documentation with a Python sphinx module
 - Refactor views.py and settings.py to implement an option 'enable authentication' from api\_core submodule
+- Make way to revert to a previous configuration file in HaProxyConfigDeployView, when subprocess.CalledProcessError exception is raised
 - Always refactor to make code better